Read about the different Types of Jade Plants and invite good luck and prosperity to your home with these pretty and easy-to-maintain succulents!

 This beautiful variety got its name because of clusters of star-shaped pink blooms that grow on the tips and cover the entire plant in fall and early winter.

 Botanical Name: Crassula marginata ‘Variegata’

-Colorful ‘Calico Kitten’ exhibits eye-catching grey-green leaves with pink-cream and lemon edges in a spectacular shape of ‘heart.’
+Colorful ‘Calico Kitten’ exhibits eye-catching grey-green leaves with pink-cream and lemon edges in a spectacular shape of a ‘heart.’